 Too many yes answers could mean that you or your loved one may not be able to handle a vehicle in an emergency situation.
 It isn't a good idea to rely solely on the state agency that tests drivers and issues driver's licenses.
-Drivers with reflex problems may still be able to squeak by and pass the test.
+Drivers with reflex problems may still be able to pass the test.

 To get a better idea of driving skills, rehabilitation centers and insurance companies offer tests that objectively rate driving ability.
 Moreover, some senior centers, hospitals, retirement communities, and civic organizations offer driver improvement programs for seniors.

 The primary care doctor can also let you or your loved one know when it is time to think about giving up the car.
 The doctor will consider muscle strength, eye sight, reflexes, and general overall health, along with questions about close calls in traffic.